Lucky Bamboo (Dracaena sanderiana) Indoor Care, Propagation and Common Problems

 Lucky Bamboo (Dracaena sanderiana) can be grown in water or in soil.
 The light, temperature and humidity requirements are similar in both cases.

-Dracaena sanderiana thrives in bright, indirect light away from direct sunlight, warm and humid conditions and consistently moist, rich, well-drained soil coupled with monthly feeding during the growing season.
+Dracaena sanderiana grows best in bright, indirect light (dappled light), average warmth of 16-270C, moderate humidity of 50-55% and consistently moist, fertile, well-drained, all purpose potting mix coupled with monthly feeding during the growing season.

 Curly Bamboo does not need frequent repotting as it grows best when slightly root-bound.
 Frequent pruning is necessary to keep the plant neat, discourage pests and disease and encourage a bushy growth.
 Keep reading for more on these growing conditions and how to achieve them.